Monday Foundational Hand-Building • 5:30pm–7:30pm • Grace Mendenhall

 Studio Handbook

 By registering for this class, students agree to all terms and conditions in Mill Pond’s Studio Handbook.
-Please take the time to read and acquaint yourself with these policies and procedures, as failure to follow them could result in termination of student registration with no refund.

-Cancellations, Make-Up Classes, Missed Classes
+Cancellations / Make-Up Classes / Missed Classes